Jennifer Aniston Is Now Your Favorite Celebrity On Instagram

 Comments on the photo include some words of encouragement from ex Justin Theroux ("Woot-Woot!") and a quip from Sara Foster: "I guess you didn’t go with the nude like I suggested, but this pic is cute too.
 So happy you are here!!!!!!!"

 Her Friends castmates were some of the first people she followed on the platform.
-Other notable follows by Aniston include Theroux, Michelle Obama, and everyone's favorite, CommentsByCelebs.
+Other notable follows by Aniston include Theroux, Michelle Obama, and everyone's favourite, CommentsByCelebs.

 Aniston is joining the platform ahead of her role on Morning Show with Reese Witherspoon, who also celebrated her co-star's arrival in the comments ("YASSSS!!!
 Welcome to Insta Jen!!!").